 Dealing with “Nothing can go right”, “woe me”, “quick to brag”, “slow to apologize” sales rep in your team?
 Maybe it’s time to cut ties and move on!
 Employees with a negative demeanor cost you money, time, and retention.
 The longer a bad apple stays in your team, the longer your team performance will suffer.
 Not to mention, your business can’t handle that long term.
 It’s better to avoid toxic hires, but if you inherited one or made a bad hiring decision, you shouldn’t hesitate to get rid of them.
 They are simply holding back the organization and undermining overall performance.

-Disengaged, Fails to meet goals, makes excuses.
-The performance of an employee depends on a lot of factors, majorly their strengths and weaknesses.
-A good Sales Manager understands the strengths of their employees and helps them deal with weaknesses.
+When assessing an employee's performance in sales team roles, various factors, including their strengths and weaknesses, play a significant role.
+A competent Sales Manager recognizes the strengths of each team member and provides support in addressing any weaknesses, as disengagement, goal underachievement, and excuse-making can be indicative of such shortcomings.
 But if you encounter a perpetually underperforming employee who shows absolutely no sign of improvement or rather lacks the potential to perform under the current setting, you may want to ask them to leave.
 You really don’t want other team members picking up someone else’s slack.